Beechcraft RC-12 Guardrail: Design and development

 The prototype RC-12N was converted from an RC-12K.
-A total of 15 were converted by E-Systems and delivered 1992-93 to the 224th Military Intelligence Battalion at Hunter Army Airfield, Georgia and 304th Military Intelligence Battalion at Libby Army Airfield, Fort Huachuca, Arizona.
+A total of 15 were converted by E-Systems and delivered 1992-93 to the 224th Military Intelligence Battalion at Hunter Army Airfield, Georgia and the 304th Military Intelligence Battalion at Libby Army Airfield, Fort Huachuca, Arizona.
 One of these was lost in accident.

-These led to the next subsequent model, which was the RC-12P.
-A total of 9 RC-12P aircraft were delivered to ESL/TRW at Moffett Federal Airfield in late 1994 and 1995, and these airframes remained there in 1999.
+These led to the next model, the RC-12P.
+A total of 9 RC-12P aircraft were delivered to ESL/TRW at Moffett Federal Airfield in late 1994 and 1995.
+These airframes remained there in 1999.

 Three RC-12Ps were then modified by Raytheon and TRW to become RC-12Q.
 They were transferred to TRW in 1996 for outfitting, where they remained in 1999.
 The aircraft featured a prominent dorsal radome housing a satellite communications antenna.

 The RC-12 in various versions to include the newest RC-12X and RC-12X+ have seen deployments to Operation Enduring Freedom and Operation Iraqi Freedom.
 As of July 2012, Northrop Grumman announced that its RC-12X Guardrails had completed over 1,000 missions since going into theatre in 2011.
 Recent upgrades and force realignments have seen these newest models replace older variants in Korea.

-A $462 million RC-12X program, which was awarded in 2017 and is currently underway, at Northrop Grumman is expected to bring the different aircraft to introduce common standards throughout the RC-12 Guardrail fleet by upgrading all aircraft in the Army's RC-12 fleet to the RC-12X standard, thereby replacing or upgrading all older variants.
-The Guardrail Modernization program extends the life of the aircraft through 2025 and introduces new payloads to the system with enhanced capabilities.
-The program also enhances the sustainability of the RC-12X through commonality, a new glass cockpit, structural upgrades, and significant hardware and software improvements.
+A 2017 $462 million RC-12X program, by Northrop Grumman, will upgrade all aircraft in the Army's RC-12 fleet to the RC-12X standard, replacing or upgrading all older variants.
+The Guardrail Modernization program extends the life of the aircraft to 2025 and introduces new payloads to the system with enhanced capabilities.
+The program enhances the sustainability of the RC-12X through commonality, a new glass cockpit, structural upgrades, and significant hardware and software improvements.